Illinois Court Records

 - Driving while texting.

-Failing to appear in court for an infraction hearing or refusing to pay a fine for an offense can land a person in more significant trouble.
-Charges could be upgraded to a misdemeanor, which could mean that the accused might see some jail time.
+Failing to appear in court for an infraction hearing or refusing to pay a fine for an offense can land a person in significantly more trouble.
+Charges could be upgraded to a misdemeanor, which means that the accused might see some jail time.

 Can Infractions be Expunged from an Illinois Criminal Court Record?